florasi/Villain/README.md

 # Villain
 Code for the paper "VILLAIN: Backdoor Attacks Against Vertical Split Learning".
-Now we are adjusting the code and will upload it again soon.
+Now we are refining the code for the journal editions and will upload it soon.

 # Our method of label inference and backdoor attack